 Then use the original hanging hardware to secure it to your wall.
 You now have a beautiful new mirror for less than the price of a movie ticket!

-Here’s a side-by-side look at the Before and (current) After:
+Here’s a side-by-side (well, top-and-bottom) look at the Before and (current) After:

 I played musical mirrors with the mirror that was in here before.
 It was by far the nicest of all the mirrors, very heavy, and well constructed, and I didn’t want to disassemble it.
 So I tried it out in the guest bathroom upstairs and found that I actually love it when it’s in the right space!

 Though this was a very cost-effective project, Week 5 broke the budget.
-Not by much, but I definitely went over:
+Only by a few cents…but I still went over:

 Lumber – $7.98